 - Be at least 10 years old.

-- Be certified as a PADI (Junior) Scuba Diver, or above.
+- Be certified as a Scuba Diver, or above.

-Before starting the course you are required to fill in and sign a PADI Medical Statement (Adobe PDF, 6 pages, 113.12 KB) to say you are fit to dive, do not regularly take prescription or non prescription medication and that you do not suffer from any conditions such as asthma, diabetes etc. If you answer 'YES' to any question on the statement, are in any doubt, or feel that you may have a condition which requires approval from a doctor first, please see a qualified SPUMS physician for a Dive Medical assessment that conforms to Australian Standard AS4005-1.
+Before starting the course you are required to fill in and sign a Medical Statement to say you are fit to dive, do not regularly take prescription or non-prescription medication and that you do not suffer from any conditions such as asthma, diabetes etc. If you answer 'YES' to any question on the statement, are in any doubt, or feel that you may have a condition that requires approval from a doctor first, please see a qualified SPUMS physician for a Dive Medical assessment that conforms to Australian Standard AS4005-1.
 (Overseas dive medicals are generally not accepted unless they are equal or better than the AS4005.1 standard.)
 See Diving Medical for more details.

 PADI Scuba Review Course Bookings

-The price for your PADI Scuba Review Course at The Scuba Doctor dive shop is just $199 (plus the price of any dive gear hired or purchased).
+The price for your Scuba Review Course at The Scuba Doctor dive shop is just $275 (plus the price of any dive gear hired or purchased).

 Upon receiving deposit payment we will contact you to confirm a date for your course.
 Then we will then either:

-- Mail out the PADI Scuba Review booklet to you.
+- Mail out the Scuba Review booklet to you.

-- Send you the online PADI eLearning details for this course.
+- Send you the online eLearning details for this course.